 14. You’ll want to pack clothing that you can layer.

-When traveling Ireland, you’re likely to encounter at least some rain.
-So, be sure to pack an umbrella or raincoat that you can carry with you to attractions.
-But don’t let the weather deter you from enjoying all that Ireland has to offer.
+Remember to expect rain in Ireland and pack a portable umbrella or raincoat for your travels.
+However, don’t let the weather deter you from enjoying all that Ireland has to offer.
 With some planning, you can have a great trip no matter what the forecast says!

 15. Purchase travel insurance.